University Credit Union Center

-The University Credit Union Center (previously known as Recreation Hall and The Pavilion at the ARC and commonly known as The Pavilion) is an 7,600-seat indoor multi-purpose stadium on the campus of the University of California, Davis in unincorporated Yolo County, California.
+The University Credit Union Center (previously known as Recreation Hall and The Pavilion at the ARC and commonly known as The Pavilion) is a 7,600-seat indoor multi-purpose stadium on the campus of the University of California, Davis in unincorporated Yolo County, California.

 History and renovations

 Recreation Hall was opened in 1977 for intercollegiate athletics, as well as other large events such as intramural sports and public events.
 The capacity of the University Credit Union Center for basketball is over 6,000 people and can provide 150000 sqft of floorspace.

 In Spring of 2004, UC Davis opened the Activities and Recreation Center (ARC).
 This structure served as a massive extension to the currently existing Pavilion.
 Since the two buildings have been fused into one massive complex, Recreation Hall's name was changed to The Pavilion at ARC upon the opening of the ARC in 2004.

 As of July 2021, the Pavilion is known as the University Credit Union Center for sponsorship reasons.
 As part of UC Davis' 10-year sponsorship agreement with University Credit Union, a Daktronics videoboard was added to provide game statistics and live replays for Aggie sporting events.